 What to look out for

 - Cryptocurrency transfers can be complicated.
 Typical money transfer services handle all of the steps to send money.
-But when you transfer money through cryptocurrency, you need to perform all the steps yourself.
+However, when you transfer money through cryptocurrency, you need to perform all the steps yourself.

 - Losing money on the exchange rate.
 When transferring through bitcoin, you’ll lose money twice on the exchange rate.